krestaino/bitprint/README.md

 # Bitwarden Print

-**Bitwarden Print** aims to provide a convenient format to print your Bitwarden backups.
+**Bitwarden Print** provides you an easy way to import your vault exports into a format which is designed to be printed.
 Everything is handled in the browser, your data does not go anywhere.
 That said, I would not trust this without reviewing the source.

 **It's highly recommended to clone the repo and run it yourself.**